AndreasGesswein/AndreasGesswein/README.md

 - 👋 Hi, I’m @AndreasGesswein location: Bremen, Germany
-- 👀 I’m interested in WebDeveloping(mostly with angular), Unity game development
+- 👀 I’m interested in WebDevelopmentg(with angular) and Unity game development(c#)
 - 🌱 I’m currently learning how to make games with Unity
 - 💞️ I’m looking to collaborate on ... ? :)
-- 📫 How to reach me andreasgesswein@gmail.com
+- 📫 How to reach me andreasgesswein1@gmail.com

 <!---
 AndreasGesswein/AndreasGesswein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.